By Jennifer Provenza at Good Food From The Heart

 - Chop the chocolate into small pieces, put into a bowl and heat in the microwave at 10 second intervals, stirring each time.
 When chocolate is completely melted, set aside.
 (Alternatively, you can melt the chocolate in the top of a double boiler.)

 - Open the cans and carefully remove the thick coconut cream (you should get about 16 ounces).
 In the kitchen mixer, with the whisk attachment, beat the coconut cream until stiff peaks form.
+Alternatively, use the liquid from a can of chickpeas instead.

 - Put the coconut cream into a large bowl and use a spatula to fold in the melted chocolate.
 Add the liquid stevia or maple syrup.